Cēsis: The town

 The planning of the town of Cēsis was done in the second half of the 13th century.
-The market place with a church was in the centre of the town.
-The centre of housing was the stone castle of the Livonian Order with its three fortified towers.
+The marketplace with a church was in the centre of the town.
+The centre of housing was the stone castle of the Livonian Order, with its three fortified towers.
 The town was also encircled by a dolomite stone wall with eight towers and five gates.
 Buildings from the Middle Ages include St. John's Church (built 1281–1284), the ruins of the Order's castle, Cēsis Castle and fortification walls, fragments of which can still be seen at Vaļņu iela and Palasta iela.
 In addition, ancient road networks and building plots have survived from medieval times, although many of the buildings themselves have been ruined (the last destroyed in 1748).
 18th century buildings can be seen at 16 and 25 Rīgas iela, while houses built in the first part of the 19th century are at 15 and 47 Rīgas iela, 6 Gaujas iela, and other streets.
 Cēsis was occupied by the Swedish king Gustavus Adolphus in 1621 during the Polish–Swedish War.

-In the second half of the 19th century, the construction of the Rīga-Pskov highway (1868) and the Rīga-Valka railway line (1889) accelerated the development of the town.
+In the second half of the 19th century, the construction of the Rīga-Pskov highway (1868) and the Rīga-Pskov railway line (1889) accelerated the development of the town.
 Raunas iela, leading from the railway station to the Old Town, was developed as a wide, presentable street with the Latvian Society House at 10 Raunas iela (architect Augusts Malvess), the Building of the Regional Court at 14 Raunas iela (architect P. Mengelis), and other important buildings.

 The Battle of Cēsis in June 1919, when Estonian and Latvian forces defeated the Germans, was one of the decisive battles in the Latvian War of Independence.

 Cēsis was also developed as a health resort.
 Upmarket summer houses and health centres were built in the vicinity of the Gauja.
 'Cīrulīši' near the Svētavots (Holy Spring) Cave is the most remarkable of them, with a spring believed to possess healing powers.

 Climate

+Cēsis has a humid continental climate (Köppen Dfb).